But First We Brunch!

 Cheesy Grits with Collard Greens & Black Eyed Peas in a white bowl.

 I grew up a child of two cultures; South Korea and the American South.
 At no time is that more apparent than New Year's Eve and New Year's Day.
-As long as I can remember I've served Korean Rice Cake and Dumpling Soup on New Year's Eve, and collard greens and black eyed peas on New Year's Day.
+As long as I can remember I've served Korean Rice Cake and Dumpling Soup on New Year's Eve, and Collard Greens and Black Eyed Peas with Grits on New Year's Day.

 Ingredients in Collard Greens & Black Eyed Peas Grits Bowl